panoc/NetWatchda/README.md

 - **Automatic Recovery Reports** — Calculates and reports total downtime once a device reconnects
 - **Built-in Log Rotation** — Protects router RAM from excessive log growth
 - **Customizable Heartbeat** — Choose your check-in frequency (e.g., every 12h, 24h, or even 1h) and toggle mentions specifically for heartbeats to keep your phone quiet while still knowing the system is alive.
+- **LuCI Integration:** — Easy ways to view logs directly from the OpenWrt web interface.

 ---